raganwald/raganwald.github.com/_posts/2016-02-16-javascript-combinators-the-six-edition.md

 In 2014, I gave a talk about [JavaScript Combinators](https://vimeo.com/97408202) at NDC Oslo.
 Combinators are first-class functions that give us simple and powerful ways to take functions and combine them togther.

-When it's easy to combine functions, that encourages us to write smaller, single-responsibility functions, and that leads to cleaer, well-factored software architecture.
+When it's easy to combine functions, that encourages us to write smaller, single-responsibility functions, and that leads to cleaner, well-factored software architecture.
+We're going to look at decomposing functions into smaller, simplere functions.
+And we'll also look at how combinators help us compose functions in rich ways.

 ![](/assets/images/combinators/intro-2.png)

 ---